 I’ve worked with traditional materials from a very young age.
 At thirteen I was using acids, water-based inks, charcoal, pencil, oil, and gouges to make woodcuts.
 I chose to take those materials and tools to the limit.
 Some of these materials are toxic and very uncomfortable to work with because they do not dry.
 To solve the problem, I developed techniques with tar.
 I incorporated tools of scraping, incision, sgraffito.
 I draw on photo paper with a sharp tool, then after enlarging the image, I use spoons or a CD to draw.
 I like to improvise.
 I invent new combinations to surprise myself: pigments with water, damp earth, egg yolk, etc.

-What music do you listen to while painting.
-Do you have any ritual in your studio?
+What kind of music accompanies your creative process?
+Do you have any rituals in your studio?

-I listen to…Jazz: Keith Jarrett.
+I listen to jazz: Keith Jarrett.
 Classical music: Bach, Chopin, Mozart, Debussy, Tchaikovsky.
-Interpreters: Daniel Darenboim and Martha Argerich, whom I have used as a model.
+Interpreters: Daniel Barenboim and Martha Argerich, whom I have used as a model.
 (She has appeared in some of my series.)
 I am deeply moved by other talented artists such as composer Piazzolla.
 I also work in silence.
 My ritual is to take the lectern outdoors and paint with natural light.
 These surroundings make me more creative.

-What is the biggest challenge you face as an artist?
+What is the greatest challenge you face as an artist today?

 Perhaps it is dealing with my strong feelings about the bloody violence in the world today.
 In my own work, my challenge is to expand—to reach new cultures.

-What has been your most ambitious art project?
+What has been your most ambitious or transformative project so far?

 It was an art-science project.
 It started with a prestigious doctor-specialist in neurobiology.
 I had to find forms of artistic representation of the brain—from my own brain.